saebyn/munkres-cpp/README.md

 Development
 -----------

-For development purpose in the project implemented a variety of build targets.
+For development purpose, the project implements a variety of build targets.
 All of them help to continuously check correctness of algorithm implementation, performance, memory management, etc.
-To configure project in development mode ```-DMUNKRESCPP_DEVEL_MODE=ON``` option must be passed to CMake.
+Pass the```-DMUNKRESCPP_DEVEL_MODE=ON``` option to CMake to enable development mode.

-Launch of unit tests.
+# Running unit tests:

-The project contains unit tests to build and launch it performs the following steps:
+Build and execute the test suite with these commands:
 ```
 $ git clone https://github.com/saebyn/munkres-cpp.git
 $ cd munkres-cpp